Egor1Petrov/Original1/README.md

 nothing to commit (create/copy files and use "git add" to track) echo 'Hello, Hexlet!' > README.md echo 'Haskell Curry' > PEOPLE.md
+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+    PEOPLE.md
+    README.md